SysKitTeam/docs-monitor/common-tasks/real-time-alerting.md

 ---
-title: Real-time Alerting
-description: >-
-  This article discusses intelligent alerting and how you can set up different notifications with SysKit Monitor about the activities and issues in your environment.
+description: This article discusses intelligent alerting and how you can set up different notifications with SysKit Monitor about the activities and issues in your environment.
-author: Andrea Budisa
-date: 28/6/2017
 ---

 # Real Time Alerting